Joseph von Radowitz: Literary pursuits

 In August 1852, he was appointed director of military education, but the rest of his life was devoted mainly to literary pursuits.
 Radowitz published, in addition to several political treatises, Ikonographie der Heiligen, im Beitrag zur Kunstgeschichte (Berlin, 1834) and Devisen und Mottos des spätern Mittelalters (ii., 1850).
 His Gesammelte Schriften were published in 5 vols. at Berlin, 1852–53.

 Death

 Radowitz died on 25 December 1853 in Berlin.

+Family

+Radowitz married Countess Maria Auguste Karoline Luise von Voß (27 April 1807 – 1 October 1889) on May 23, 1828 in Berlin.
+They had five children: